Endodontics - Winthrop, MA

 Repairing Teeth with Ease

-Endodontic therapy, more commonly known as root canal treatment, is performed when the root of a tooth is infected.
-When decay or an injury result in a root infection, endodontic therapy treats the problem before bacteria can cause further damage.
-When left untreated, a root canal infection can result in immense pain, the spread of diseased tissue to other teeth, and even the need to extract the tooth.
-Fortunately, today’s modern technology makes it possible to perform root canal therapy in a way that is no more uncomfortable than the process used to place a common filling.
+Endodontic therapy, more commonly known as root canal treatment, is performed on an unhealthy, infected nerve of a tooth.
+When decay or facial trauma results in an infection around the root of your tooth, endodontic therapy treats the problem before bacteria can cause further damage.
+If left untreated, the infection can spread and result in immense pain, oftentimes necessitating extraction of the tooth.
+Fortunately, today’s modern technology makes it possible to perform root canal therapy in a way that is no less comfortable than the process of placing a filling.

 Effective Root Canal Therapy